mcd500/teep-device/docs/building_with_docker.md

 | Doxygen | trasioteam/teep-dev:doxygen |

-## Prepartion for building teep-device on docker
+## Prepartion for building TEEP-Device on docker

 ### Docker images details for building

-If we need to build the teep-device, docker images with all necessary packages for building teep-device for all three targets are already available.
+If we need to build the TEEP-Device, docker images with all necessary packages for building TEEP-Device for all three targets are already available.
 The details are mentioned below.